Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Ed Burns is one of the most innovative and resourceful film directors, writers, and producers of all time.
 Not only has he been able to create a career of outstanding works, but he has done it up against odds that would have felled lesser men.
 With shoestring budgets and hand-held cameras, Burns has managed to create some of the most well-respected and in-demand stories of all time.
 His method of completely immersing himself in the art form of film has also spoken volumes to his dedication and talent in the market.
 Likely, he will continue to have groundbreaking success on his own terms.

-Enjoyed How to Make a $9000 Feature Film w/ Ed Burns (The Brothers McMullen)?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed The Craft of the Low Budget Indie Film (The Brothers McMullen 2.0)?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…